 🍳 Equipment

-- Non-stick wok - I'm using a non-stick wok by Henckels - Zwilling in order to make this fried rice without having to use vegetable oil.
+- Non-stick wok - I'm using a non-stick wok by Henckels - Zwilling in order to make this fried rice without having to use a lot of oil.
 A large non-stick skillet will also work.
 It doesn't have to be a wok shape, but it helps!

 🥡 Make ahead and storage tips